Where to Go: Magnificent Motorcycle Routes Across Vietnam

 Ha Giang Loop

-The Ha Giang Loop is perhaps one of the most famous routes Vietnam has to offer.
-In Vietnam's north, Ha Giang shares a 145-mile border with neighboring China, and the province's famous Ha Giang Loop is around a 6-to-11-hour drive (150 miles) away from Hanoi.
-The ride to the loop is an adventure in itself, but the province's most famous road is 4C, more commonly known as the "Road to Happiness."
+The Ha Giang Loop remains one of the most celebrated routes in Vietnam.
+Located in the northern region, Ha Giang shares a 145-mile border with China, and the province's iconic Ha Giang Loop is approximately a 6- to 11-hour drive (about 150 miles) from Hanoi, depending on traffic conditions.
+The trip to the loop itself is an adventure, with the primary road being 4C, often referred to as the "Road to Happiness."

 Cao Bang

-Ban Gioc-Detian Falls is in two halves - one half sits in Vietnam and the other half in China.
-Both halves lie on the Quay Son river, and they're part of the Non Nuoc Cao Bang UNESCO geopark.
+Ban Gioc-Detian Falls spans two countries—half of the waterfall lies in Vietnam and the other half in China, both perched along the Quay Son River and part of the UNESCO-recognized Non Nuoc Cao Bang Geopark.

-Take the QL 34 road from Cao Bang town to Ha Giang town and take in the scenery.
-Driving through Cao Bang and Ha Giang in tandem is a must-do to make your motorcycle trip across the north of Vietnam all the more memorable.
+Utilize the QL 34 road from Cao Bang town to Ha Giang town for a picturesque drive.
+It's essential to experience both Cao Bang and Ha Giang together to create unforgettable memories of your motorcycle trip across northern Vietnam.

 Routes Not To Take In The North Of Vietnam